Rasul Douglas: 2018 season

 During training camp, Douglas competed to be the starting nickelback and primary backup cornerback against Sidney Jones, Daryl Worley, Avonte Maddox, De'Vante Bausby, and Chandon Sullivan.
 Head coach Doug Pederson named Douglas as the fourth cornerback on the depth chart to begin the regular season, behind starters Ronald Darby and Jalen Mills, as well as nickelback Avonte Maddox.

-On September 6, 2018, Douglas appeared in the Philadelphia Eagles' home-opener against the Atlanta Falcons and broke up a pass and made his first career interception off a pass thrown by Matt Ryan to wide receiver Julio Jones during a 12–18 victory.
+On September 6, 2018, Douglas appeared in the Philadelphia Eagles' home-opener against the Atlanta Falcons and broke up a pass and made his first interception of the season off a pass thrown by Matt Ryan to wide receiver Julio Jones during a 12–18 victory.
 On December 9, 2018, he racked up nine solo tackles, a pass deflection, and intercepted a pass attempt by Dak Prescott during a 23–29 loss at the Dallas Cowboys.
 The following week, Douglas collected a season-high 14 combined tackles (11 solo) during a 30–23 victory at the Los Angeles Rams in Week 15.
 He finished his sophomore season in 2018 with a total of 58 combined tackles (48 solo), four pass deflections, and three interceptions in 16 games and seven starts.

 The Philadelphia Eagles finished the 2018 NFL season second in the NFC East with a 9–7 record to clinch a Wildcard spot.
 On January 6, 2019, Douglas started in the first playoff game of his career and collected eight solo tackles and broke up a pass during a 16–15 victory at the Chicago Bears in the NFC Wildcard Game.

 2019 season

-Throughout training camp, Douglas competed against Ronald Darby, Jalen Mills, Avonte Maddox, Sidney Jones, and Cre'Von LeBlanc to be a starting cornerback.

 Head coach Doug Pederson named Douglas a backup cornerback to begin the season and listed him fourth on the depth chart, behind starting cornerbacks Ronald Darby and Sidney Jones and nickelback Avonte Maddox.

 In Week 6, he collected a season-high six combined tackles (five solo) during a 34–27 victory at the Minnesota Vikings.
 He finished the 2019 NFL season with a total of 35 combined tackles (24 solo) and ten pass deflections in 16 games and six starts.